FAQs for Volunteer Managers

 The WA State Government has enacted the Work Health and Safety Act 2020 and regulations.

 The legislation will apply to volunteer organisations which employ at least one person.
 This resource provides more information on the WA legislation from Worksafe WA.
-A summary of the legislation is available here.
+View a summary of the legislation (PDF).

-Worksafe WA has also produced a guide for organisations managing volunteers, available here.
+Worksafe WA has also produced a Work health and safety for volunteer organisations guide (PDF).

 The WA legislation is based on a set of harmonised WHS standards across Australia.
-Safe Work Australia has developed a guide for VIOs and Volunteer Managers on key steps to ensure volunteer safety, view it here.
+Safe Work Australia has developed a guide for organisations and volunteer managers on key steps to ensure volunteer safety.

 Any questions not covered in this section can be directed to our VIOHelp desk at VIOhelp@volunteeringwa.org.au..